MEGAPODIIDAE (4 species)

 P. a. mesonauta Breeds Revillagigedo Is (San Benedicto 200 prs, Pitman and Ballance 2002; occurs Clarion, Wanless et al 2009), Galapagos Is several thousand prs.
 Eggs year round, but synchronous Galapagos Is (Plazas), possibly due to plentiful space for nesting (Castro and Phillips 1996) and Nov-Dec Revillagigedo Is (San Benedicto, Pitman and Ballance 2002).
 At sea tropical e Pacific between California (peak Sep) and Peru.
 Cas Hawaiian Is (20 recs, all adults, mostly French Frigate Shoals and Kilauea Point, Venderwerf et al 2008; Pyle and Pyle 2009 consider these reports refer to only about 10 individuals), Marquesas Is, Tuamotu Arch.
-Acc Johnston Atoll (pair 1976, Pyle annd pyle 2009), Marshall Islands (specimen, Ratak Group), Norfolk I (photos, Jun-Dec 2010, Mustoe, Bower, Clark).
-Recs for Fiji considered incorrect (Watling 2001) and others for Marshall Is and Caroline Is (Kosrae), considered hypothetical (Pyle and Engbring 1985).
+Acc Johnston Atoll (pair 1976, Pyle annd Pyle 2009), Marshall Islands (specimen, Ratak Group), Norfolk I (photos, Jun-Dec 2010, Mustoe, Bower, Clark).
+Recs for Fiji considered incorrect (Watling 2001) and others for Marshall Is and Caroline Is (Kosrae), considered hypothetical (Pyle and Engbring 1985, Hayes et al 2016).

 P. rubricauda Red-tailed Tropicbird